sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

       ]
       ```

-- The loss function for the Y we have created (Example of the square error):
+- The loss function for the Y we have created (Example of squared error):

   - ```
     L(y',y) = {
-      			(y1'-y1)^2 + (y2'-y2)^2 + ...           if y1 = 1
+      			(y1'-y1)^2 + (y2'-y2)^2 + ...           if y1 = 1, i.e. object is present
-      			(y1'-y1)^2						if y1 = 0
+      			(y1'-y1)^2						if y1 = 0, i.e. no object is present
     		}
     ```

+  - Note that if no object is present, we only care about how accurately the network is predicting the probability of existence of an object.
-  - In practice we use logistic regression for `pc`, log likely hood loss for classes, and squared error for the bounding box.
+  - In practice, we could use logistic regression for `Pc` (probability of object being present), log likelihood loss for classes, and squared error for the bounding box.

 ### Landmark Detection

-- In some of the computer vision problems you will need to output some points.
-That is called **landmark detection**.
+- In our previous example, we were concerned about `bx`,`by`,`bw` and `bh`.
+In some CV problems, we don't need to output all four; we just need to output the co-ordinates of important points/features present on the image.
+Such a problem is called **landmark detection**.

-- For example, if you are working in a face recognition problem you might want some points on the face like corners of the eyes, corners of the mouth, and corners of the nose and so on.
-This can help in a lot of application like detecting the pose of the face.
+- For example, if you are working in a face recognition problem, you might want to locate some significant points on the face (like corners of the eyes, corners of the mouth, and corners of the nose and so on).
+This can help in a lot of further applications such as recognizing emotions, Snapchat filters, pose detection, outlining the skeleton a person, etc.

 - Y shape for the face recognition problem that needs to output 64 landmarks:

   - ```
     Y = [
-      		THereIsAface				# Probability of face is presented 0 or 1 l1x,
+      		THereIsAface				# Probability of whether a face is present (0 or 1) l1x,
       		l1y,
       		....,